-Drain water and add to a electric mixer with ghee, 2 tablespoons maple syrup, cinnamon, nutmeg, vanilla, and sea salt.
-Mix until combined and to your preference consistency.
+Drain water and add to an electric mixer with ghee, 2 tablespoons maple syrup, cinnamon, nutmeg, vanilla, and sea salt.
+Mix until combined and to your preferred consistency.

-In a cast iron skillet (or small pan), spray lightly with coconut oil, add the raw pecans, maple syrup on medium low and mix with spoon for about 30 seconds to 1 minute coating all the pecans with maple syrup.
+In a cast iron skillet (or small pan), spray lightly with coconut oil, add the raw pecans, maple syrup on medium-low and mix with a spoon for about 30 seconds to 1-minute coating all the pecans with maple syrup.

 Pour pecans onto a baking sheet with parchment, spread out in one layer and let cool.